Hawksbill Turtle (Eretmochelys imbricata)

 Adult hawksbills weigh around 50 kg and grow to around 83cm.

 There are two major breeding areas in Australia, the Northern Great Barrier Reef and the north-west shelf of Western Australia.
 They breed throughout the year, with the peak of the season occurring between January and February in the Northern Great Barrier Reef.
 The Western Australia season is not completely known.

-Hawksbill turtles are named after their prominent bird-like beak.
-They feed mainly on sponges and play a caretaker role on coral reefs: by eating sponges they make room for more corals to settle and stop corals from being overgrown.
-As such hawksbills may play a significant role in coral reef growth, a role that is under threat as the numbers of hawksbills decline.
-In part, this decline is the result of souvenir and jewellery makers targeting them for their distinctively patterned and coloured shells.
-However the full monetary value of a hawksbill turtle is realised by keeping them alive.
-It is estimated that a live hawksbill is worth US$30,000 in tourism revenue to resort communities.
+Hawksbills are an omnivorous species feeding mainly on sponges and play a caretaker role on coral reefs.
+By eating sponges, they make room for more corals to settle and stop sponges from being overgrown and taking over reefs.
+Not many animals can eat sponges and as such, hawksbills may play a significant role in coral reef growth, a role that is under threat as the numbers of hawksbills decline.

 Hawksbills are hunted in many parts of the world for their shell, which is the source of the substance known as “tortoiseshell”.
 International trade of tortoiseshell is illegal but the shell continues to be used to make jewellery and other decorative items and hunting remains a huge threat to their populations.
 Other threats to hawksbills include collection of their eggs, other human impacts on nesting beaches, climate change and being killed as by-catch from fishing industries.
 Recent research suggests that the Queensland population of hawksbills is declining at a worrying rate.

 IUCN Red List of Threatened Species 2015

 Nature Conservation Act 1992